CWA Speakers Bureau Quick Fact:

 Contact

 NEW!
-“Getting Wiser: 101 Essential Life Lessons and Inspiring Stories” by Michael S. Lewis, M.D.
+“Getting Wiser: 101 Essential Life Lessons and Inspiring Stories” by Dr. Michael S. Lewis

 If you could spend an evening with one person, who would it be?
 What about 101 individuals with extraordinary life experiences?
-For his latest book, former Chicago Bulls orthopedic consultant Michael S. Lewis, M.D. asked 101 remarkable people he’s met about the one life lesson they’d pass on to the next generation.
-Hear highlights during this lively lecture and Q&A. (Adults; 60 min; $100, proceeds donated to charity, with permission to sell books)
+Former Chicago Bulls orthopedic consultant Dr. Michael Lewis shares inspiring wisdom and life lessons from 101 remarkable people he’s met, including Michael Jordan, Elie Wiesel, Abraham Maslow, and Phil Jackson.
+Hear highlights during this lively lecture and Q&A. (Adults; 60 min; $100 with permission to sell books and all profits donated to charity)

 References